teesloane/Auth-Boss/README.md

 **What's the Difference between OpenId and OAuth?**

-OpenId is similar to OAuth, but has some differences.
+OpenId is similar to OAuth, but there are some differences.
 Similarly, OpenId relies on an `Identity Provider` that interacts with third parties -- `relying parties` (the site you are logging into) to provide authentication credentials.

-Dissimilarly, you might use OAuth to allow the site you are logging into, to have access to your data from the Provider.
+Dissimilarly, you might use OAuth to allow the site you are logging into to have access to your data from the Provider.
 That might sound scary and confusing but here's a simple example:

 - Beorn signs up for twitter.
 He is going to tweet pictures of the sweet hat he's knitting.
 - Beorn doens't know whom to follow, and nobody is following him.
 Beorn is sad and feels unimportant.
 - Twitter prompts Beorn to use OAuth to connect his Google account so that he can import his contacts that also have Twitter.
 - Beorn follows a bunch of people, including old friends from high school he hasn't seen in many years.
 - Beorn does this, and now he is tweeting non-stop.